-Little House On The Prairie reboot on Netflix: everything we know
+Little House On The Prairie reboot on Netflix: cast, filming news and everything you need to know

 Little House on the Prairie is coming back as a Netflix series bringing the classic books by Laura Ingalls Wilder back to life.

-Little House On The Prairie was a huge television hit back in the 1970s.
-The series set in 19th century Minnesota and starring Michael Landon and Melissa Gilbert was almost compulsive watching for a whole generation and was supposed to be the favorite TV show of US President Ronald Reagan.
+Little House On The Prairie was a huge television hit back in the 1970s until it ended in the early 1980s.
+The series set in 19th century Minnesota and starring Michael Landon and Melissa Gilbert was almost compulsive watching for a whole generation and was supposedly the favorite TV show of US President Ronald Reagan.

-Based on the semi-autobiographical Little House on the Prairie children’s books by Laura Ingalls Wilder, the show followed the Ingalls family who lived on a farm in Minnesota, America in the late 1880s.
+Based on the semi-autobiographical Little House on the Prairie children’s books by Laura Ingalls Wilder, the show followed the Ingalls family who lived on a farm in Minnesota, America, in the late 1880s in a small wooden house built by the father Charles Ingalls next to Plum Creek near the small town of Walnut Grove.
 Now, there's a Netflix reboot of Little House On The Prairie in the pipeline which promises to be "part family drama, part epic survival tale and part origin story of the American West."
 Netflix also reveals "the series will offer a kaleidoscopic view of the struggles and triumphs of those who shaped the frontier".

 “I fell deeply in love with these books when I was five years old,” said Sonnenshine.
 “They inspired me to become a writer and a filmmaker, and I am honored and thrilled to be adapting these stories for a new audience.”

-Here’s everything we know about the new Netflix series Little House On The Prairie…
+Here’s everything we know about the new Netflix series of Little House On The Prairie…

 Little House On The Prairie Netflix release date